 Tax Notes On Cash Downpayment Gifts

 It should be noted that there may be tax implications for givers of a cash gifts for downpayment, and receivers of them.
-These are items for your account.
+These are discussion points with your accountant.

-Your lender will not report these cash gifts to the IRS; it's not the lenders responsibility to report such things.
-Your lender will use your gift letter(s) for underwriting only, ensuring that the mortgage meets its underwriting standards.
+And, remember that your lender will not report cash gifts to the IRS; it's not the lenders responsibility to report such things.
+Your lender will use your gift letter(s) for underwriting only, in an attempt to approve your loan.